-The units issued by the Trust have been classified as equity as the Trust satisfies all criteria for the classification of puttable financial instruments as equity under AASB 132 Financial Instruments: Presentation.
+The Trust's units are classified as equity as the Trust satisfies all criteria for the classification of puttable financial instruments as equity under AASB 132 Financial Instruments: Presentation.

 (e) Cash and cash equivalents

 For the purpose of presentation in the statement of cash flows, cash and cash equivalents include cash at bank, margin accounts, other short term and highly liquid financial assets with a maturity period of three months or less from the date of acquisition that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.